ubiratanfilho/ubiratanfilho/README.md

 ### Some facts about me
 - 💻 Bachelor's in Computer Engineering at Maua Institute of Technology.
-- 📈 I'm an Analytics Engineer at XP Inc.
+- 📈 I'm a Data Scientist at Hotmart.
 - 📫 How to reach me: ubfilho16@gmail.com

 ### Languages